aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 5. Start Jupyter and select the correct conda environment
 6. Execute the Notebook to compile a partitioned compute graph

-These steps will allow you to setup an environment for running Jupyter Notebooks, and in particular the tutorial on manual partitioning using Neuron for PyTorch, and access it via your notebook or desktop
+These steps will allow you to setup an environment for running Jupyter Notebooks, and in particular the tutorial on manual partitioning using Neuron for PyTorch, and access it via your notebook.

 ## Step 1: Launch EC2 compilation instance